Little Corn Island: A 2025 Guide for Travel

 There are cinnamon buns, omelettes, eggs and toast, and great coffee.
 Breakfast at the Shack is one of the things I miss the most about Little Corn.

-Note: The Shack was rebuilt in 2022 since we visited so this ledge overlooking the water no longer exists, but you can still grab a table with picturesque morning views.
+Note: The Shack was rebuilt since we visited so sadly, this rustic wooden ledge overlooking the water no longer exists, but you can still grab a table with picturesque morning views.

 Pro Tip: The Shack opens early (6:30am) so its the perfect place to grab breakfast if you’re heading out on a dive or snorkel tour.